ronakupadhyaya/SQL/day1/setup.md

 1. Verify that the table `countries` has been updated
 1. Drop the `cities` and `countries` tables
 1. Drop the `setup` database

+    If you're using `pgweb`, make sure you disconnect first.

 # Done